dh-notes/pandoc-workflow/sample.md

 5. *One source many destinations.* As the vectors of publication multiply, we need to be able to generate a multiplicity of formats including for slide projection, print, web, and mobile.
 Ideally, we would like to be able to generate most common formats without breaking bibliographic dependencies.

+Markdown and LaTeX answer all of these requirements.
+We choose to author the primary text in Markdown (and not LaTeX) because it offers the most light-weight and clutter free syntax (hence, mark  *down*) and because when coupled with Pandoc it allows for the greatest flexibility in outputs (including .doc and .tex files).^[There are no good solutions for arriving at MS Word from LaTeX.]

 # Use cases
+We will cover three use cases in this tutorial.
+The first, is generating a .pdf

 # Requirements
 # Writing